mitzu-io/homepage/content/english/_index.md

   enable: true
   title: "Mitzu writes SQL for of you"
   content: "Mitzu lets you explore user behavioral data without knowing SQL or Python code.
-  Formulate user conversion, segmentation, retention, or journey questions, and Mitzu translates them to SQL."
+  Easily create user funnels, segmentation, and retention metrics Mitzu queries your data warehouse with the generated SQL."
   button:
     enable: true
     label: "Learn More"